 - A new step with Custom Code gets added to the list of already existing steps.

 One of the most important factors related to automated tests is “Maintenance”.

 A lot of effort is spent on maintaining the tests rather than writing the actual tests.
 This leads to a wastage of valuable effort and time from the resources who could have rather spent that time testing the actual application.

 Testim helps to minimize the effort required to maintain automated tests in the following ways:

 1) Version Control

 At any given time, it is important to have the logs of what changes were made to a particular test.
-This way we can always revert back to the older version of a test as and when required.
+This way we can always revert back to the older version of the test as and when required.
 This platform provides this functionality by showing all the version history by going to the Properties panel of the setup step and clicking on “See old revisions”.

 In the “Shift Left Paradigm” where both Development and Testing must start in parallel as early as possible in the software development lifecycle.

-Keeping this in mind, that they have provides the functionality to the teams to create separate branches for each team member and work on the same projects and tests.
+Keeping this in mind, they have provided the functionality to the teams to create separate branches for each team member and work on the same projects and tests.
 This way, no one can overwrite the changes of the other team members and the teams can work on the same code base at any time.

 You just need to select “Fork” to create a new branch and you can also switch between existing branches.